helm/monocular/docs/deployment.md

 You can configure many different settings from hosts, ingress-class to tls options using the `values.yaml` file.

+# Configuration

+You can customize settings like the chart repositories to pull from by modifying the `values.yaml` file.
+Click [here]("configuration.md") to learn more.

 # CI/CD scripts

 In the `/deployment` directory you can find a set of convenience scripts helpful in CI/CD setups.